Computational Economics and Finance

-Sargent designed the certificate program in close collaboration with Chase Coleman and Spencer Lyon, lead developers at QuantEcon, an open source website devoted to teaching how to put Python and Julia at the service of the social sciences.
-At NYU, Coleman, Lyon, and Sargent will team teach all four courses in the sequence, as well as the online summer “pre-class”.
+Sargent designed these classes in close collaboration with Chase Coleman and Spencer Lyon, lead developers at QuantEcon, an open source website devoted to teaching how to put Python and Julia at the service of the social sciences.
+Coleman, Lyon, and Sargent team teach all four courses in the sequence, as well as the online summer “pre-class”.

 Advancements in computational power over the last 30 years have led to significant steps forward in how we approach social science, giving rise to a new class of social scientists: computational social scientists.
 Computational social scientists work throughout the public and private sector: in universities, private research institutions, and business enterprises such as tech companies like Amazon, Facebook, Google, and Uber.

-The certificate program consists of four one-semester long classes together with an online preparatory class to be completed during the summer preceding the certificate program sequence.
+The integrated sequence consists of four one-semester long classes together with an online preparatory class to be completed during the summer preceding the certificate program sequence.
 Students with qualifying experience or coursework can opt out of the “pre-class”.

 Prerequisites and location

 No prior knowledge of computer programming or machine learning is assumed.
 The Online Foundations Course (see below) will provide the basic computer programming skills required to succeed in subsequent courses in the sequence.
 The program does assume familiarity with elements of multivariate calculus, linear algebra, statistics, and probability.

 The sequence is partly even mainly online.
 Ample student-teacher interactions will be facilitated online.

 ECON GA 4001,

 Online Foundations Course: The foundational course of the sequence is an online, self-paced course typically completed over 12 weeks.
 This course covers skills that will be used for the remainder of the year and we assume students are familiar with this material in the fall.
 The class introduces students to the Python programming language and elementary software engineering tools that will be applied in subsequent courses in the sequence.(Syllabus)

 Semester 1 (Fall)